 Sanrio was founded all the way back in 1962 and then a few years later, it introduced Hello Kitty to the world.
 Now the Japanese company has recently opened its first-ever Hello Kitty Grand Cafe in Irving, California.

 The Afternoon Tea Service is priced at $55 per person.
 It is available for reservations from Wednesdays through Sundays.
-The tea includes an assortment of fresh seasonal fruit, savory tea sandwiches, and a selection of sweet treats.
+The tea includes a variety of fresh fruits, sandwiches, and desserts.

 If you’re over 21, you can head to The Bow Room at Hello Kitty Grand Cafe after 5 p.m. to grab a couple of irresistible drinks.
 The names alone, such as “You Had Me At Hello,” “Dear Daniel,” and “1974” (a reference to the year that Hello Kitty made her debut in the U.S.) will make you want to run and get in the line now.